nus-cs2113-AY2425S1/ip/docs/README.md

 ## Exiting PlopBot

-To exit the program, simply write:
+To exit the program, simply write one of the following:

     bye
     exit